The Painted Veil (novel): Synopsis

-Kitty returns to Britain, discovering en route that her mother has died.
-Her father, a reasonably successful barrister, is appointed chief justice of a minor British colony in the Caribbean (The Bahamas) and she persuades him to allow her to accompany him there.
-She decides to dedicate her life to her father and ensuring that her child is brought up avoiding the mistakes she had made.
+Kitty sails back to England, learning en route that her mother has died.
+Her father, a successful barrister, is appointed chief justice in The Bahamas colony, and she persuades him to let her accompany him there.
+She vows to dedicate her life to her father and to ensuring her child is brought up avoiding the mistakes she made.

 Adaptations

 The novel has been adapted for the stage and film several times: